thomasmendez/personal-website-s3/README.md

 Husky 5 and above now uses a `.husky` directory in order to provide more flexebility for the way git commit hooks are run

 Modify the `pre-commit` hook with commands you wish to run before committing

+_Note: When you clone this repo, please run `chmod +x .husky/pre-commit` to allow linting and test to run on each git commit_

 ### ESLint